natecook/jennajuby/site/content/about/_index.md

 * Gryffindor.
 * traveling.
 * watermelon.
-* also Mindy Kaling and Taylor Swift.
+* also Lebron James and Taylor Swift.